BekaValentine/cyberpunk_game/tasks.md

 ## MAJOR TODO

+Make the game more DX-illuminati focused
+  NO!
+More conspiratorial, sure, but the illuminati and other canonical conspiracy theories should be treated like quaint fantasies and excuses for people who want easy solutions to their problems, and people who want a cover for their actually bad behavior (ala Echelon)

 Tie DRM and remote shutoffs into the augmentation stuff
   - Backstory here should be cops locking down phones, computers, and augments at protests